coldshower/tessel-mouse/README.md

 # tessel-mouse
-Implementing a mouse with the Tessel and RobotJS
+Implementing a mouse with the Tessel2 and RobotJS

 # Prerequisites
 1. Get a Tessel https://tessel.io/